Heuristic Search for Linear Positive Systems: The equivalent problem

 \subsection{Extension}

-We have shown above that there exists an SSP formulation in accordance with Definition \ref{def:SSP} that is equivalent to \eqref{eq:optprob} when $(A+BK)$ is column substochastic for all ${K\in\mathcal{K}}$.
-By relaxing the first condition of Definition \ref{def:SSP}, allowing~$\mathcal{V}'$ to contain an infinite number of states, it is possible to construct an equivalent SSP with unit sum transition probabilities, even when column sums of ${(A+BK)}$ exceed unity.
+We have shown above that there exists an SSP formulation in accordance with Definition \ref{def:SSP} that is equivalent to \eqref{eq:optprob} when $(A+BK)$ is column substochastic for all ${K\in\mathcal{K}}$ (Assumption~2).
+By relaxing the first condition of Definition~\ref{def:SSP}, to allow~$\mathcal{V}'$ to contain an infinite number of states, it is possible to construct an equivalent SSP with unit sum transition probabilities, even when column sums of ${(A+BK)}$ exceed unity.

 Take an SSP generated by the method described in Section 3.1 that has ${||\mathcal{T}(v,a)||_1>1}$ for some~$v$, $a$.
 Let the transition associated with action $a\in\mathcal{A}(v)$ be defined by the probabilities $\{t_w(v,a)\}_{w\in\mathcal{V}'}$ so that action~$a$ gives the probability $t_w(v,a)$ of transitioning from state~$v$ to state~$w$ and $||\mathcal{T}(v,a)||_1 = \sum_{w\in\mathcal{V}'}t_w(v,a)$.
 For each state $v\in\mathcal{V}'$ generate a set ${\mathcal{V^+}(v) = \{v_k\}_{k=1}^{\infty}}$ where ${v_1 = v}$.
 Redefine the actions $a\in\mathcal{A}(v)$ for the original states $v\in\mathcal{V}'$ so that they fulfill the properties